 Beam WPT regulations, standards, and operational guidelines are currently being developed at national, regional, and international levels for wireless charging technologies of mobile/portable and IoT sensor devices for applications of WPT via radio frequency beam.
 Report ITU-R SM.2392 “Applications of wireless power transmission via radio frequency beam” indicates diverse applications and technologies of beam WPT in the future.
 The Report focuses on applications of WPT technologies using radio frequency beam and highlights that such devices may be classified as Industrial, Scientific, Medical (ISM) , short-range devices (SRD) or radio equipment.
-While both ISM and SRD beam WPT devices are addressed in Report ITU-R SM.2392, Report ITU-R SM.1896 provides a list of frequency ranges for global and regional harmonization of SRDs in its annexes, and Radio Regulations footnotes 5.138 and 5.150 provide a list of frequency ranges for ISM devices.
+While both ISM and SRD beam WPT devices are discussed in Report ITU-R SM.2392, Report ITU-R SM.1896 provides a list of frequency ranges for global and regional harmonization of SRDs in its annexes, and Radio Regulations footnotes 5.138 and 5.150 provide a list of frequency ranges for ISM devices.
 Furthermore, some administrations classify beam WPT as a radio service that needs rulemaking for practicable implementation with regulatory measures.
-To mitigate the impact of WPT devices on the operation of radiocommunication services as finding increasing technology and spectrum demand, some solutions that utilize frequency bands designated for ISM applications and other solutions for spectrum sharing with the incumbent radiocommunication services are discussed.
-In order to commercialize these WPT technologies, studies on the impact of WPT systems on radiocommunication systems are necessary.
+To mitigate the impact of WPT devices on the operation of radiocommunication services as spectrum demand increases, some solutions that utilize frequency bands designated for ISM applications and other solutions for spectrum sharing with the incumbent radiocommunication services are discussed.
+In order to commercialize these WPT technologies, studies on the impact of WPT systems on radiocommunication systems and radiocommunication services are necessary.

-The purpose of this Report is to indicate the possibilities of coexistence with radiocommunication systems by conducting impact studies and demonstrating compliance with international and/or national radio frequency regulations and RF exposure guidelines even in the proposed beam WPT operation conditions.
-It is also intended to provide guidance to the administrations wishing to allow implementation of beam WPT technologies in the proposed frequency ranges in order to minimize the potential impact of beam WPT on radiocommunication services.
+The purpose of this Report is to show how the proposed beam WPT systems can coexist with radiocommunication systems by conducting impact studies and demonstrating compliance with international and/or national radio frequency regulations and RF exposure guidelines.
+The studies include test measurements in laboratory and field conditions as well as simulation and theoretical studies based on the proposed systems.
+The Report is also intended to provide guidance to the administrations wishing to allow implementation of beam WPT technologies in the proposed frequency ranges in order to minimize the potential impact of beam WPT on radiocommunication services.
 Furthermore, this Report is expected to contribute to discussions towards international frequency ranges and regulations for beam WPT applications.

-National regulations, such as those in the United States, offer reasonable protection against harmful interference from these devices in a residential installation, but such limits do not guarantee that interference will not occur in a particular instance.
+National regulations, such as those in the United States, offer reasonable protection against harmful interference from the beam WPT devices’ indoor installations, but such limits do not guarantee that interference will not occur in some specific instances.
 However, as demonstrated in the studies contained in this Report, beam WPT technologies have the benefit of causing little to no harmful interference to other devices at distances equal to or less than 30 cm.
 Any harmful interference that does exist can easily be mitigated by the user moving the charging device and/or affected device.
-As such, users are encouraged to try to correct any such interference.
+As such, users are encouraged to try to correct any such interference, as per regulatory guidelines.
+Analytical and modelling Studies in this document show that for beam WPT systems operating in the 61- 61.5 GHz band the current national regulations will provide adequate protection to incumbent systems.

 Beam WPT technologies are also treated as a radio service with associated national regulatory measures in Japan as shown in §3.3 Study C in this Report.
 In accordance with the frequency ranges and operation purposes, practical technical conditions are derived for coexistence with the incumbent radiocommunication services.
-If harmful interference occurs, interference can in some cases be corrected by moving or reorienting the charging device and/or affected device, or by changing the operating frequency of the charging device or affected device to avoid use of overlapping frequency channels.”
+If harmful interference occurs, interference can in some cases be corrected by moving or reorienting the charging device and/or affected device, or by changing the operating frequency of the charging device or affected device to avoid use of overlapping frequency channels.

 2 Radio characteristics of beam WPT

 This section provides examples of the characteristics of the beam WPT system.